redpanda-data/connect/website/docs/components/processors/dedupe.md

 ### `cache`

-`string` The [`cache` resource](/docs/components/caches/about) to target with this processor.
+The [`cache` resource](/docs/components/caches/about) to target with this processor.

+Type: `string`
+Default: `""`

 ### `hash`

-`string` The hash type to used.
+The hash type to used.

+Type: `string`
+Default: `"none"`
-Options are: `none`, `xxhash`.
+Options: `none`, `xxhash`.

 ### `key`

-`string` An optional key to use for deduplication (instead of the entire message contents).
+An optional key to use for deduplication (instead of the entire message contents).
 This field supports [interpolation functions](/docs/configuration/interpolation#functions) that are resolved batch wide.

+Type: `string`
+Default: `""`

 ### `drop_on_err`

-`bool` Whether messages should be dropped when the cache returns an error.
+Whether messages should be dropped when the cache returns an error.

+Type: `bool`
+Default: `true`

 ### `parts`

-`array` An array of message indexes within the batch to deduplicate based on.
+An array of message indexes within the batch to deduplicate based on.
 If left empty all messages included.
 This field is only applicable when batching messages [at the input level](/docs/configuration/batching).

+Type: `array`
+Default: `[0]`